 At the end of the day positive reinforcement is more likely to work with students than not.
 There are many strategies out there such as these by Edutopia that can used.
-Try my system and I am sure you will like it.
+Try out my system and I am sure you will like it.

-But there are some questions that will help you decide if teaching English abroad is for you.
+But there are some questions first that will help you decide if teaching English abroad is for you.

 If most of the questions above are a yes, then traveling the world teaching English is for you.
 There is a world of adventure waiting for you out there.
 But wait a minute, you might be thinking!